brvdboss/snapmaker-linearguides-support/README.md

 To generate the threaded parts, I've made use of the excellent [threadlib](https://github.com/adrianschlatter/threadlib) library, put that in a "threadlib" folder in the source directory to build the project.

 This thing is also published on Thingiverse: https://www.thingiverse.com/thing:4935804

+The version for the new bed has not been tested.
+As it is 3mm thicker, it might not fit.
+I'm assuming it actually slides deeper into the bed, but this is to be confirmed by someone who actually has the new bed.